 - 1. Screw

 - 2. Fuse

-- (4) If the fuse is not secured using screws, remove the fuse using the fuse puller.
-Install a spare fuse of the proper amperage.
+- (4) If the fuse is not secured using screws, remove the fuse using the fuse puller, and then install a spare fuse of the proper amperage.

 1. Fuse puller

 Consult your Yamaha dealer if the new fuse immediately blows again.